Why use this tool?

 - set up separate folders for separate tasks or for separate groups of students

-- provide Dropbox folders for group assignments to be submitted
+- provide Assignment folders for group assignments to be submitted

 - provide feedback to individuals, groups or to all students.

-- Add a Grade item when setting up your Dropbox to link your Dropbox with your Grades.
+- Add a Grade item when setting up your Assignment folder.

-- Set up a Turnitin (plagiarism check) dropbox for students to check their work prior to final submission.
+- Set up a Turnitin (plagiarism check) assignment folder for students to check their work prior to final submission.

-- Provide students with a preferred naming convention for the files that they need to upload to the Dropbox.
+- Provide students with a preferred naming convention for the files that they need to upload to the Assignment folder.
 This may include their student number, surname and title of the assignment.

 A Checklist is a way to highlight important or required assignments, readings or other items to complete.
 A Checklist may list all the items which need to be completed immediately or may have items appear sequentially once other items are completed.

 - provide a list of tasks students need to complete

 - present students with a visual summary of the requirements for a topic or assignment or unit

 - assist students to find their way around the resources of your site